idaholab/moose/modules/solid_properties/doc/content/source/materials/ThermalFunctionSolidProperties.md

 # ThermalFunctionSolidProperties

-!syntax description /Modules/SolidProperties/ThermalFunctionSolidProperties
+!syntax description /Materials/ThermalFunctionSolidProperties

 ## Description

-The `ThermalFunctionSolidProperties` class provides thermal properties for an arbitrary solid a function of temperature.
+The `ThermalFunctionSolidProperties` class provides thermal properties for an arbitrary solid as a function of temperature.
 Parsed function inputs are provided for density, thermal conductivity, and specific heat by parameterizing the time variable `t` as temperature.
-This user object can also be used to specify constant properties by excluding any dependence on temperature.
+This material can also be used to specify constant properties by excluding any dependence on temperature.

 ## Range of Validity